dqj1998/azure_oai_proxy/README.md

 ## Endpoints

+- `GET /check`: A simple endpoint to check if the proxy is working.
+  - **Request**: None.
+  - **Response**: JSON object with status and response message.

-- `POST /api/proxy`: Forward a JSON body to the Azure OpenAI chat completion API.
+- `POST /v1/chat/completions`: Forward a JSON body to the Azure OpenAI chat completion API with optional streaming support.
-  - **Request**: arbitrary JSON parameters compliant with the Azure OpenAI specification.
+  - **Request**: JSON body with parameters compliant with the Azure OpenAI specification, including messages, model, temperature, max_tokens, etc.
-  - **Response**: the JSON response from Azure OpenAI.
+  - **Response**: JSON response from Azure OpenAI, with streaming support if requested.

 ## Client setting